dmbarbour/glas/docs/GlasCLI.md

 ## Security

 Not every application should be trusted with full access to FFI, shared state, and other sensitive resources.
-This is true within a curated community configuration, and for external scripts of ambiguous provenance.
+This is true within a curated community configuration, and even more so for external scripts of ambiguous provenance.
 What can be done?

-A configuration describes who the user trusts and in which roles, or how to lookup this information.
-The glas executable can build an extended cache of signed manifests and certified public keys, e.g. by searching `".glas/"` subfolders when loading sources.
-Trust can be scoped by signatures and extended by annotations, and tracked at a fine granularity based on contributing sources.

-A trusted library might use FFI to implement a GUI framework.
-Based on annotations, that library can extend trust for specific methods in the library's public interface to a client trusted only with GUI.
-Of course, specific features such as a web-engine view may require greater trust.
-An application that anticipates running without much trust can voluntarily sandbox itself by restricting which interfaces it uses.
+Trust can be tracked for individual definitions based on contributing sources.
+This can be supported via public key infrastructure, with trusted developers signing manifests and having their own public keys signed in turn.
+The user configuration can specify the 'root' trust, or how to look it up.
+The glas executable might heuristically search `".glas/"` subfolders when loading sources for those signed manifests and derived certifications.

+Trust can be scoped.
+For example, when signing a manifest, a developer can indicate they trust code only with GUI and audio, not full FFI or network access.
+Unfortunately, we cannot count upon developers precisely scoping trust, nor will most end-users be security savvy.
+Instead, communities scope trust of developers.
+A developer might be trusted with GUI and 'public domain' network access, and this extends to code signed by that developer.

+Trust requirements can be attenuated via annotations.
+For example, a trusted shared library might implement a GUI using FFI.
+FFI requires a very high level of trust, but GUI does not.
+Based on annotations, the library could indicate that a subset of public methods only require the client is trusted with GUI access.
+A developer can voluntarily sandbox an application by interacting with the system only through such libraries.

-Before running an application, the glas executable will analyze the call graph for violations of the configured security policy.
-If there are any concerns, we can warn users then let them abort the application, extend trust, or run in a degraded mode where some transactions are blocked for security reasons.
-Of course, exactly how this is handled will also be configurable.
+Before running an application, the glas executable can analyze the call graph for violations.
+If there are any concerns, we might warn users and let them abort the application, extend trust, or run in a degraded mode where some transactions are blocked for security reasons.
+Of course, exactly how this is handled should be configurable.

 ## Glas Shell

-A user configuration may also be an application, defining 'app.\*' at the toplevel.
-In context of [notebook applications](GlasNotebooks.md) this application will often represent a live-coding projectional editor for the configuration and its transitive dependencies.
+A user configuration may define 'app.\*' at the toplevel.
+In context of [notebook applications](GlasNotebooks.md) this application likely represents a live-coding projectional editor for the configuration and its transitive dependencies.
 Users can run this application via `"glas --run .
 Args To App"` without any special features.

-We can feasibly present this notebook as the main [shell](https://en.wikipedia.org/wiki/Shell_(computing)) for a glas system.
-Instead of running applications as separate OS processes, user actions can compose applications into the notebook, integrating with 'app.step', 'app.http', 'app.gui', and so on.
-This shell could support both graphical and command-line interfaces, the latter via 'sys.tty.\*'.
+A community can feasibly tweak this notebook application to serve as a [shell](https://en.wikipedia.org/wiki/Shell_(computing)) for the glas system.
+Instead of running multiple applications as separate OS processes, user actions would compose applications into the notebook.
+This shell could support conventional graphical and command-line interfaces alongside HTTP.

 In practice, we'll want instanced shells.
-Instancing can be implemented by copying a configuration folder, logically overlaying part of the filesystem, or introducing an intermediate configuration file that inherits and overrides definitions.
-A glas executable might have built-in support for instanced shells via `"glas --shell ..."`, perhaps naming the shell for persistence.
+Instancing can feasibly be implemented by copying a configuration folder, logically overlaying the filesystem, or introducing an intermediate configuration file that inherits and overrides definitions.
+A glas executable might provide built-in support for instanced shells via `"glas --shell ..."`, optionally naming the shell for persistence.

 ## Built-in Tooling